noorfinances-eng/noorchain-core/docs/Phase4B_01_PoSS_Architecture_and_State_Model_1.1.md

-**NOORCHAIN — Phase 4B
+NOORCHAIN — Phase 4B

-PoSS Architecture & State Model (x/noorsignal)**
+PoSS Architecture & State Model (x/noorsignal)
 Version 1.1 — Architecture Only, No Code

-🔧 1.
-Purpose of This Document
+1. Purpose of This Document

 This document defines the full architecture of the NOORCHAIN Proof of Signal Social (PoSS) module, including: